erunion/mill/docs/reference-api-contenttype.md

 ---
-layout: default
+id: api-contenttype
 title: "@api-contenttype"
-permalink: /reference/api-contenttype
 ---

-# @api-contenttype
----

-This designates the HTTP Content-Type that a resource action returns.
+This designates the HTTP `Content-Type` that a resource action returns.

 ## Syntax
 ```php